Marketing During the Coronavirus Pandemic: Why Every Company on Earth is Emailing Us

-It started with messages from airlines, but soon enough every kind of organization — universities, tech startups, sandwich shops you visited once three years and two cities ago — started sending out coronavirus updates.
+It started with messages from airlines, but soon enough every kind of organization — universities, tech startups, sandwich shops you visited once three years and two cities ago — started sending out coronavirus marketing updates.
 Clothing brands sent emails headed “Things are weird”; personal grooming brands penned subject lines like, “Let’s get through this together.”

 Is this a smart email marketing strategy?